flutter/website/tutorial.md

 When `MyButton` is pressed, the `onPressed` callback finds the `ScrollableState` object that corresponds to the `_scrollable` global key and mutates its state.

+Some widgets, such as `Input` require global keys because they can hold focus, which means they receive any text the user enters into the app.
+The `Focus` widget keeps track of which `InputState` object is focused by remembering its `GlobalKey`.
+That way the same `Input` widget remains focused even if it moves around in the widget tree.

 Useful debugging tools
 ----------------------